Ethics & Technology

 Our focus

-We work on ethical issues from practice in all domains and disciplines.
-Our key profiles include: 1) Ethics and technology in healthcare, 2) Society and digitalisation 3) Sustainability and technology.
+We work on practice-based ethical issues across all domains and disciplines.
+Our key profiles include: 1) Ethics and technology in healthcare, 2) Society and digitalisation, and 3) Sustainability and technology.

 Ethics and technology in healthcare

-An ever increasing amount of technology is being used in healthcare to improve quality of care and keep care available.
+Healthcare organisations are increasingly using technology to improve the quality of care and ensure its availability.
 But what is 'good care'?
-And is that the same for patients, nurses, and managers?
-To answer these and other questions, we investigate the impact of healthcare technology, together with its users.
+And is this the same for patients, nurses, and managers?
+To answer these and other questions, we investigate the impact of healthcare technology in collaboration with its users.

 Read more